-The Career Services and Professional Development Center assists law students and alumni in all aspects of their job search, offering individualized career counseling.
+The Career Services Office assists law students and alumni in all aspects of their job search, offering individualized career counseling.
 Sometimes this means helping students identify and articulate what specific areas of law or types of employment they are interested in.
 Other times it means working with students who know what they want to do but need help to develop a creative and effective strategy for reaching their goal.
-The center also assists alumni in finding lateral positions.
-To make an appointment with the Assistant Dean, Program Manager or J.D.
-Advisor please call 850.644.4495.
+Career Services also assists alumni in finding lateral positions.
+To make an appointment with the assistant dean, program manager or J.D. advisor, please call 850.644.4495.

-In addition to advising and counseling, the Career Services Center offers various other services and events to assist students with their networking and job search goals.
-Please contact the Career Services and Professional Development Center if you are interested in participating in any of the services listed below.
+In addition to advising and counseling, the Career Services Office offers various other services and events to assist students with their networking and job search goals.
+Please contact the Career Services and Professional Development Office if you are interested in participating in any of the services listed below.

 Food for Thought